 Wilson’s crucial move, then, is to use this model to provide an operational account of indistinctness in terms of the distinction between states that tend towards maximizing evidence of the model (cognizer’s existence) and those which are idiomatic, providing no criteria for minimizing the surprisal associated with the organism’s internal states:

 An indistinct cognition provides no such algorithm or recipe.
-While it is also surprising and contrasts with our inferential model … crucially, it does not provide a finite series of operations by which we might correct our inference in order to re-maximize our model or boundary (AW).
+While it is also surprising and contrasts with our inferential model … crucially, it does not provide a finite series of operations by which we might correct our inference in order to re-maximize our model or boundary (WA).

 In Deleuzean terms, indistinct cognitions (Wilson’s aestheta) are the surprising events which puncture our ‘phenomenal bubble’, alerting us to the fact that something happens without supplying organismic or conventional criteria for ‘carrying on’ (Deleuze 20014, 139).
 ‘Events’ are anti-normative cognitive disturbances that defy apperception or rule governed cognition, though they can furnish material for new rules or concepts (as per Kant’s account of reflective judgement).